Peter Coyote: Narration

 In 2010, he narrated the documentary Solitary Confinement on the effect of long-term isolation, with footage taken from Colorado State Penitentiary where all prisoners are held this way.
 In 2014, he appeared in the TNT television series Perception, as the father of the main character, Dr. Daniel Pierce, and narrated Burns' The Roosevelts: An Intimate History; the latter saw him win his first Primetime Emmy Award.
 In 2017, he narrated the 17¼-hour Ken Burns and Lynn Novick PBS documentary series The Vietnam War.
 In 2019, he narrated Burns' PBS documentary Country Music.
-Most recently he has provided narration for a number of commercials produced by The Lincoln Project. and narrated the audiobook, Trilogy - Three True Stories of Scoundrels and Schemers by Peggy Adler, which won a gold medal in the 2024 Independent Publisher Book Awards (aka IPPY) Competition [Category #91].
+Most recently he has provided narration for a number of commercials produced by The Lincoln Project. and narrated the audiobook, Trilogy – Three True Stories of Scoundrels and Schemers by Peggy Adler, which won a gold medal in the 2024 Independent Publisher Book Awards (aka IPPY) Competition [Category #91].

+In 2025, Coyote narrated The American Revolution, a PBS documentary series by Ken Burns, Sarah Botstein, and David P. Schmidt.